St. Columba’s Cricket Club – Invitational Tournament Rules

 - New ball will be taken at the start of each new inning.

 G. Practice on Field and Pitch

-- There shall be no practice on the pitch of any kind, at any time, on any day of a given match.
+- There shall be no practice on the pitch or within the 30-yard circle of any kind, at any time, on any day of a given match.